MoonModules/WLED-Docs/docs/features/multi-strip.md

  - * ESP32-S2: 5 led strips (4 with audioreactive)
  - * ESP32-C3: 2 led strips
 - Contrary to the ESP8266, the pin usage does not matter on ESP32, feel free to use any available pin

+- For best eye-candy performance, it is recommeded to use 320 LEDs/pin with 4 outputs for a total of 1280 LEDs.
-- For perfect performance, it is recommeded to use 512 LEDs/pin with 4 outputs for a total of 2048 LEDs.
+- For smooth performance, it is recommeded to use 512 LEDs/pin with 4 outputs for a total of 2048 LEDs.
-- For very good performance, it is recommended to use 800 LEDs/pin with 4 outputs for a total of 3200 LEDs.
+- For acceptable performance, it is recommended to use 800 LEDs/pin with 4 outputs for a total of 3200 LEDs.
-- For good performance, you can use 1000 LEDs/pin with 4 outputs for a total of 4000 LEDs.
+- For okay performance, you can use 1000 LEDs/pin with 4 outputs for a total of 4000 LEDs.
 - For okay performance, you can use 1000 LEDs/pin with 5 outputs for a total of 5000 LEDs.
 - For okay performance, you can use 800 LEDs/pin with 6 outputs for a total of 4800 LEDs.